 So ditch the supermarket stuff!
 Here’s how to make frozen oven chips at home…

 Thoroughly wash the potatoes and cut them into chips.
-As you can see, I like to keep the skin on but you can peel them first if you prefer.
+I like to keep the skin on and use a crinkle cutter (affiliate link) to make authentic looking frozen chips.

 Bring a large saucepan of salted water to the boil.
 Add the chips and cook them for 4 minutes.